Apart from clothing and personal items, is there anything else I should bring with me?

 Are the Spanish school and homestay within walking distance to BPP?

-During school breaks where there are no classes or volunteer placements; our participants may travel to other areas of Nicaragua and if applicable, Spanish classes will be optional for those dates.
+If your stay is during school breaks where there are no classes or volunteer placements; our participants may travel to other areas of Nicaragua or Mexico and if applicable, Spanish classes will be optional for those dates.
 There is much to see in Nicaragua and we are always available to assist long-term volunteers with their vacation planning.

 Do you have a school calendar?